Financing for projects designed as postdoctoral fellowships, carried out by young doctors (postdocs) returning to scientific research after a break.

 As regards remuneration (based on an employment contract), the total costs of remuneration together with non-payroll labour costs are eligible costs.
-The suggested remuneration under the programme for working full-time on the project is as follows:
+The eligible remuneration costs under the programme for working full-time on the project are as follows:

 - for PhD students PLN 3,500–4,500/month

 The project manager (PI) is obligated to ensure any PhD students taking part in the project adequate scientific supervision and to guarantee them mentoring from a second scientific supervisor.
 As far as possible, the mentor should be an employee of a foreign partner institution, a domestic partner institution or a unit other than the applicant’s place of employment – a research unit or a company conducting R&D work.